 Education is the key to environmental protection.
 GCF works with local and international communities to pursue success in its missions.

 We need to take action.

 GCF approaches the solution to all these major issues in three simple categories

-Anti poaching units – The APUs hold the shield for the wildlife, buying time for action in international laws, local policy change and political stability.
-We get them the necessary gear to do their jobs effectively.
+Anti poaching units (APUs) – The APUs hold the shield for the wildlife, buying time for action in international laws, local policy change and political stability.
+We get the APUs the necessary gear and advanced training to do their jobs efficiently and effectively.
 This includes focusing on new, customized gear for their region of patrol and technologies that can assist them daily.

 Awareness and Education – Without the knowledge of the issues and the correct way to approach solving each problem the rest of the world cant get involved.
 We understand that there are many problems in the world but this is where we focus on the human element of the issue.
-Educating local communities on sustainable tourism and the value of wildlife is just as important as talking to high school and college students about the crisis’s on the ground.
+Educating local communities on sustainable tourism and the value of wildlife is just as important as talking to high school and college students, in the US, about the poaching crisis wildlife is facing.